Fork me on GitHub

 end

 You still refer to it as :books in e.g. Rake tasks, Picky::Indexes[:books].reload.
-It’s just for the results.
+The result_identifier option is just for the results.

 Indexing

-Indexing can be done programmatically.
-Even when the server is running.
+Indexing can be done programmatically, at any time.
+Even while the server is running.

 Indexing all indexes is done with